 Unfortunately for Reagan, she was pinned down in her little car for the set up of this activity.
 Sorry girl.
 Didn’t want another mess to clean up.

 After you have mixed the colors (you can use a craft stick or toothpick to mix them), wrap aluminum foil around the top of the mold.
 Take a toothpick (or sharp knife) and poke a small hold into each cavity.
 Take your craft sticks and place them carefully into the hole.
 They may not stand up totally, but make sure they are somewhat straight before you put the mold into the freezer.

 Let them freeze until solid.
 Pop them out and give your little one a piece of paper.
 As they “paint,” and as the ice melts, it will leave a trail on the paper.

 This is good for babies, too because it’s alright if they put it in their mouths.
 It’s just water and food coloring.
 I gave Reagan her pacifier during this though.
 She was in one of those moods.

 I think people forget that activities like this ice cube painting work on more than just painting.
 Reagan is working on her grasp, hand eye coordination, throwing skills (much to my dismay), so many things.

 Dylan actually took it upon himself to finger paint with it also.
 He discovered that if you dip your finger onto the ice, you can paint with your finger.
 9 times out of 10 he finds other things to do with an activity.
 I love that about him!

 He also really liked using 3 and 4 at a time.

-These are the kinds of projects that are truly about the process, not the end product.
+This ice cube painting is a kind of project that is truly about the process, not the end product.